 Make sure you do your best to create nomenclature for the organization queries so you know where things are.
 If you have many people who are creating and saving queries, it may not be a bad idea to make sure to add in the nomenclature what adapters or function the query is used for.

 For charts, you want to be succinct and straightforward.
-We do have descriptions in the charts so that makes it easier.
-Always remember that if you use the tab called “my dashboard” on the dashboard page, you will have a private page.
-You can also create private dashboards as well if you like.
+We do have descriptions in the charts which makes this easier.
+Always remember that if you use the tab called my dashboard on the dashboard page, you will have a private page.
+You can also create private dashboards as well.

 I hope this helps.
 Let your TAM or SE know if you have any questions.
 Just know, if someone leaves, their information does not leave with them.